hemeac/kiwiTechTree/README.md

 * [Less Real Than Real(ism)](https://forum.kerbalspaceprogram.com/index.php?/topic/189978-181-less-real-than-realism-rp-1-with-less-r-v12/)

 ## Changelog
+* 1.2.1 (): Added support for Tantares; Converted the EVA Propellant to MonoPropellant for KIS and US2 EVA packs when Kerbalism is installed (thanks to Kerbalism discord user Snoman for the suggestion)
 * 1.2.0 (28 November 2020): Moved several aircraft structural parts earlier in the tree for stock and an engine from Airplanes Plus; Added limited Community Parts Titles compatibility (See Github for details on what this means if this is relevant to you); Added CommNet Antennas Extension Support; Fixed Mk-16 Parachute placed in non-existent node (Thanks to Github user: d4harp); Added more Engine Ignitor compatibility (Thanks to Clamp-o-Tron); Added support for Kerbal Atomics Extras Patch (Thanks to dylsh for identifying issue): NTRsUseLF; Actually fixed compatibility with Smart Docking Aid update (thanks to flart for identifying issue); Added one kerbuck to the entry cost of part upgrades to distinguish them from parts (suggestion by flart); Fixed missing entry costs for upgrades in Tundra Exploration; Added a difficulty science setting in Kiwi Config to add variation in the science points required; Added toggle to disable Battery, Command Pod, Fuel Tank, Parachute, RCS, SAS, Solar, Space Capability, Structural, and Space System Upgrades; Confirmed continued support for Rational Resources 1.13.0 and Deep Sky Core 3.1.0; Added correct NEEDS to kdex science experiment for Coatl Aerospace; Fixed incorrectly referenced upgrade for Lithium fuel tanks; Fixed missing plumes for Poodle/Malshi when ReStock not installed; Rebalanced a couple of costs of parts from SSPX; Added support for MonoPropellant engines which had MonoPropellant fuel tanks in engine upgrade patches; Fixed issue in which Stock and Making History engines converted when Cryo Engines is installed incorrectly required ReStock.
 * 1.1.0 (20 November 2020): Adds Asset Mk1, Bureaucracy via CustomBarnKit, Stock TKS, Tundra Exploration, and Tundra Technologies Support; Standardized RCS Cold Gas Thruster Upgrade (Implemented when Rational Resources is installed); Minor code cleanup in Internal RCS; Added additional engine upgrade configs; Fixed incorrect FOR in various Kerbalism configs potentially leading to conflicts with Kerbalism not installed; Added better compatibility with Engine Ignitor and Kerbalism.
 Confirmed continued compatibility with updated Modular Launchpads, Conformal Decals, Smart Docking Aid.
 * 1.0.1.1 (15 November 2020): Added Version File